Just After Minimum Wage Hikes: Short-Run Labor-Demand Response and Reallocation: Background

 \subsection{Non-regular Work and Spot Work in Japan}

-The number of non-regular workers and the significance of spot labor markets have grown considerably from 2013 to 2024 in Japan, as shown in Panels (a) and (b) of Figure \ref{fg:labor_force}.
-Panel (a) in Figure \ref{fg:labor_force} shows an increasing popularity of non-regular workers.
-Using our spot work platform data, Panel (b) in Figure \ref{fg:labor_force} shows a diverse range of job categories, with Entertainment, Food Industry, and Office Work occupying significant shares.
-Other categories like Event Staff, Light Work, and Professional roles also contribute to the platform's job distribution, albeit to a lesser extent.
-This surge suggests a growing reliance on the spot work platform for flexible employment opportunities, particularly in sectors like Entertainment and Food Industry.
-The steady rise across multiple categories implies an expanding spot labor market, reflecting a broadening acceptance and utilization of on-demand work arrangements in Japan.
+Figure \ref{fg:labor_force} shows that both non-regular work and the importance of spot labor markets have grown substantially in Japan between 2013 and 2024.
+Panel (a) documents the rising prevalence of non-regular workers.
+Using platform data, Panel (b) shows that spot-work hiring spans a wide range of job categories, with Entertainment, Food Industry, and Office Work accounting for large shares, and Event Staff, Light Work, and Professional jobs also contributing meaningfully.
+Together, these patterns suggest a growing reliance on spot-work platforms for flexible employment opportunities and broader acceptance of on-demand work arrangements in Japan.

-\subsection{Spot work platform}
+\subsection{Spot Work Platform}